-We have also established a Restorative Justice "Jesus the Risen Prisoner" Retreat Program that we offer to California prisons.
+We have also established a Restorative Justice "Jesus the Risen Prisoner" Retreat Program that we currently offer to many California prisons.
 The purpose of this program is to guide and assist inmates as they experience self-awareness, empathy and healing.
-We have established our program with the general population, transitional housing units, sensitive needs yards, and occasionally in security housing units.
+We have established our program in the general population yards (GP), transitional housing units (THU), sensitive needs yards (SNY), and occasionally, in security housing units (SHU).
 In many cases, this process is transformative as the inmates gain a sense of hope that their lives will not be meaningless, and they can accomplish good, even behind bars.
-We have witnessed inmates restore relationships with their families and victims of crime through spiritual exercises and education.
+We have witnessed inmates restore relationships with their families and victims of crime through this transformative process influenced by spiritual exercises and education.

 Participants of JRJI retreats are given an opportunity to reach healing and forgiveness following this five-step method: 1.
 Testimony 2.
 Gospel 3.
 Meditation 4.
 Anointment 5.
 Writing & Sharing

 By learning the tools of Ignatian meditation, prisoners are given the tools to embrace the love and healing power of Christ in a loveless and often hopeless place.
 By virtue of their cells and the restrictions of freedom placed on them, prisoners are ideally suited to become modern-day monastics who can dedicate their lives to prayer for their victims, their families, and the world.
 Through a method developed by a soldier-turned-mystic in Spain over 500 years ago, lives are changed and men and women are liberated from the vicious cycle of violence and suffering.

 Restorative Justice "Jesus the Risen Prisoner" programs established in state prisons